-The November 2023 liquid level monitoring results showed that most of the groundwater levels measured were near their respective lower limits of their historical level ranges except for monitoring well nest MW3.
+The November 2024 liquid level monitoring results showed that most of the groundwater levels measured were near their respective lower limits of their historical level ranges.
 Seasonal groundwater fluctuations have been observed to occur at the Site whereby groundwater levels are typically greater in elevation during the spring than in the fall.
 As such, the groundwater condition monitored at the Site moving forward will represent that of typical fall conditions.

-Based on the 2023 groundwater elevations, the shallow groundwater flow direction at the Site was interpreted to be generally towards the southwest, though it appeared to flow radially away from the central portion of DYEC.
-Contour mapping of the shallow groundwater elevations and the interpreted groundwater flow direction, based on the November 2023 groundwater elevations, is presented in Figure 2.
+Based on the 2024 groundwater elevations, the shallow groundwater flow direction at the Site was interpreted to be generally towards the southwest, though it appeared to flow radially away from the central portion of DYEC.
+Contour mapping of the shallow groundwater elevations and the interpreted groundwater flow direction, based on the November 2024 groundwater elevations, is presented in Figure 2.
 The interpreted groundwater flow regime presented in Figure 2 is consistent with historical observations made for the fall monitoring season.
-Based on the limited information available, the deeper groundwater flow direction at the Site was also interpreted to be toward the southwest in 2023.
+Based on the information available, the deeper groundwater flow direction at the Site was also interpreted to be toward the southwest in 2024.